Reviews You Can Rely On

 Credit: Tara Reddinger-Adams

-While we're speaking of flat pedal shoes, you may also be interested in learning more about some of the best flat pedals on the market.
-We've also reviewed mountain bikes and accessories, including MTB helmets, the most protective knee pads, and clipless shoes if you prefer to clip in.
+You may also be interested in learning more about some of the best flat pedals on the market.
+We've also reviewed mountain bikes and accessories, including the best mountain bike helmets, the most protective knee pads, and the top women's clipless mountain bike shoes.

 Compare at 2 sellers